Dickgirl/Xanarchy-Self-Bot/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request, test
+name: Feature request: raw
-about: Suggest an idea for this project
+about: Suggest an idea for this project: raw
 ---

 **Is your feature request related to a problem?
 Please describe.**